 Presentation strands may include:

 - Maintaining high levels of engagement for all students;

 - Differentiating for a variety of populations;

 - How to be an effective Teacher-Leader;

-- Becoming a cooperating teacher for UNC Charlotte:
+- Becoming a clinical educator (cooperating teacher) for UNC Charlotte;

 - And many more!

 Early Bird Registration will open on January 2, 2019 and end on February 15, 2019.

 Event Registration will end on March 5, 2019.